 Every year, on a single night in January, volunteers across the United States conduct a Point-In-Time (PIT) count of both sheltered and unsheltered homeless individuals across the country.
 This count includes sub-counts of those that are chronically homeless, homeless veterans, and those in shelters, transitional housing programs, safe havens, emergency shelters and permanent supportive housing programs.
-The following information is from the 2012 and 2013 Point-In-Time Surveys.
+The following information is from the 2016 Point-In-Time Survey.

 Nationally, one-third of the homeless population is unsheltered.